What to see and do on Naxos

 "Portara": Naxos' landmark

 Portara can be seen from afar as ships approach the island of Naxos, standing on the northern side of the port.
-This monument is a gigantic gate, which remains from a temple that was dedicated to Apollo.
-It was built during the 6th century B.C, when Naxos used to be a commercial and cultural centre.
+This monument is a gigantic marble gate, which remains from a temple that was dedicated to Apollo.
+It was built during the 6th century B.C, when Naxos was a commercial and cultural centre.

 The Venetian Kastro